agoric-labs/xsnap-pub/xsnap/documentation/Compartments.md

 ### options.moduleMapHook(specifier)

-The `moduleMapHook` option is a function that takes a module specifier and returns a module namespace, a module record, a module specifier or `undefined`.
+The `moduleMapHook` option is a function that takes a module specifier and returns a module namespace, a module descriptor, a module specifier or `undefined`.

 The `moduleMapHook` function is only called directly or indirectly by `Compartment.prototype.import` or `Compartment.prototype.importNow` if the `moduleMap` has no property for the specifier.